gitter-badger/auth-middleware/readme.md

 Again, these components can be replaced, extended or customized.

-These are the defaults provided by `AuthWizard::assertTokens`:
+Here are the defaults provided by `AuthWizard::assertTokens`:
 ```php
 new PredicateMiddleware(
     // look for the decoded token in the `token` attribute